Rachel pictured above with therapy dog partner Mia, in a counseling session

-Animal-assisted therapy is a powerful tool which integrates animal partners into human healthcare, treatment and counseling settings.
+Animal-assisted therapy is a powerful tool which integrates animal partners into human healthcare, treatment and clinical counseling settings.
 Animal-assisted therapy is not a separate field of practice, but rather is incorporated into a clinician's existing framework and therapeutic focus.
 The professional teams involved in the process (human and animal) must meet specific criteria and all interactions must be facilitated by a human healthcare professional who has expertise within the scope of his or her practice.
+It is very important to note that this is a partnership and must be respected as such - we never “use” our animals in practice.
 Animal-assisted therapy goals fall into the following areas: psycho-social, emotional, physical, or cognitive.
 It can be directive (specific activities initiated by clinician) or non-directive (conversational, initiated by client's observations and insights).
 Animal-assisted therapy is always a collaborative process and the approaches are tailored to fit the specific needs of each client.
 The client provides his/her consent and is actively engaged in both goal-setting and progress.
-All interactions are evaluated and documented by the professional.
+All interactions are evaluated and documented by the professional(s).

 From a research standpoint, animal-assisted therapy has been shown to be beneficial with a variety of populations.
-Animal-assisted therapy approaches vary greatly depending on the client and his/her goals for counseling or treatment.
+Animal-assisted therapy approaches and interventions vary greatly depending on the client and his/her goals for counseling or treatment.
 For example, a therapy dog can help children who have experienced abuse, neglect or trauma feel safe to open up, provide a welcome outward focus for patients undergoing chemotherapy or other challenging medical treatments, and assist veterans and their families struggling with the after-effects of wartime military service.
 In the areas of mental health and substance use counseling, including a therapy animal in sessions can be very effective in rapport-building, increasing self-esteem and confidence, addressing relational conflict, exploring grief and loss, and promoting self-care and well-being.